Portland Rosebuds (ice hockey)

 Portland Rosebuds was the name of two professional men's ice hockey teams in Portland, Oregon.
 Both teams played their home games at the Portland Ice Arena.
-The first Rosebuds are notable for being the first American based team to be allowed to compete for the Stanley Cup.
+The first Rosebuds are notable for being the first American-based team to be allowed to compete for the Stanley Cup.
 The second Rosebuds are notable in that their roster was used to build the NHL expansion Chicago Blackhawks.

 PCHA Portland Rosebuds

 The first Portland Rosebuds played in the Pacific Coast Hockey Association from 1914 to 1918.
 The team was previously known as the New Westminster Royals, an inaugural member of the PCHA in 1911.
 The team moved to Portland due to poor attendance in New Westminster, British Columbia, and the availability of a larger arena in Portland.
-In 1916 the Portland Rosebuds won the PCHA championship and briefly held the Stanley Cup, losing it to the Montreal Canadiens in the 1916 Stanley Cup Final.
+In 1916 the Portland Rosebuds won the PCHA championship and briefly held the Stanley Cup, losing it to the Montreal Canadiens in the 1916 Stanley Cup Finals.
 Their win is memorialized on the Stanley Cup as "Portland Ore./PCHA Champions/1915–16" on the 1909 base ring, one of the permanent rings.
-Portland was the first United States-based team to participate in the Stanley Cup Finals.
+Portland was the first United States–based team to participate in the Stanley Cup Finals.
 Portland suspended operations in 1918, and were replaced by the Victoria Aristocrats.